The formula

 See your turn rate in Vendee Pro.

-Sign up free.
+Get started.
 Upgrade to Premium to connect your store and run the inventory turns report.